kirbyjp/SVET/theory/theory.md

 ### 13.9 Coherence Recovery Test
 *Simulation:* After a near-yield ramp, reduce $S_p$ and observe whether the pattern re-establishes coherence.
 *Target:* Robust patterns (high $\Gamma_p$) should recover; fragile patterns may not.
 Record hysteresis and recovery times to distinguish reversible vs. irreversible yield.

+### 13.10 Nuclear Resonance Windows as SVET Coherence Modes
+This predictive test maps standard nuclear stability and decay profiles to the discrete geometric resonance modes of the node network.
+Rather than relying on independent field-mediated interactions, we re-interpret nuclear configurations as localized, high-density coherence-patterns:

+*   **Coulomb Repulsion:** Modeled as localized coherence-strain ($S$) arising from overlapping update demands.
+*   **Strong Interaction:** Modeled as "coherence locking," where adjacent nodes coordinate their phase states to minimize overall update cost.
+*   **Nuclear Shell Model:** Modeled as discrete, allowed spatial resonance modes that fit the local node horizon geometry.
+*   **Instability & Decay (Coherence Catastrophe):** Heavy nuclei undergo structural yield and fall apart when the total coherence-strain ($S$) required to sustain their internal wave-geometry exceeds the available local budget ($B$) of the node network.

+**Experimental Target:** Map the specific mass numbers of known islands of stability and correlate them with localized node-network resonance windows, predicting decay rates based on the available local budget-to-strain ratios.

 ---